 There are no bus facilities but shared and private auto’s from Vasai Railway Station (East side).
 Private cars can reach a point you feel safe and then walking and enjoying the trek is much preferred.
 Vasai station is on Western Railway Route, About an Hour train journey from Andheri suburbs.
 See Station Names for reference.

 From Railway station, Tungareshwar is about 8 Km.

 If coming from Mumbai, Navi Mumbai Or Thane area go straight towards Vasai Virar on NH8 and reach Vasai Phata, Sativali Village.
 The entry point is on the opposite side of the road below a flyover so keep a note of the same.

 If by mistake you crossed the location you will see Toyota and Honda Showrooms on left and need to take a U-turn again.
 Cars with good enough ground clearance can reach till temple inside during low rainfall.
 Cars with good enough ground clearance (Like Scorpio, Innova, etc) are reliable during monsoon as the pathway has small rocky streams as detailed above.

 About 8 Kilometres from Railway Station (East), Share and Private auto’s ply till Tungareshwar entry gate costing Rs.30 to Rs.35 per head in share auto and around Rs.150 in Private (Price may vary from time to time).

 Auto’s do not ply on regular meter systems in Vasai Virar locations.

 No Bus Facilities available here.

-Temple authorities have arrangements of around 7 to 8 simple rooms near temple area for overnight stay.
+Temple authorities have arrangements of around 7 to 8 simple rooms near the temple area for overnight stay.
 Charges for same are Rs.100 per room for overnight stay (24 Hours).
 Cooking facilities are also available and utensils for same are charges Rs.50 extra which can be used by you for cooking at separate kitchen area outside rooms.

 See Also : Chinchoti Waterfalls.